emdgroup/baybe/docs/userguide/surrogates.md

 # Surrogates

-This file contains information about surrogates.
+This page will soon contain information about surrogates.
+In the meantime, please see the [examples](../../examples/examples) instead.